 No lack of choices here.
 In addition to the options above, the diversity of places to dine, grab a quick bite or mix activities and drinks can't be done in a day - you'll just have to come back again and again.
 Can't leave downtown without visiting the Greektown District.
 Historic but never old, Monroe Ave. is colorful, vibrant and always active.
 From the casino to pizza, burgers, barbecue and flaming cheese, the Greek heritage throughout is distinctive and proud.
 Need souvenirs or something special?
 Shopping can be had in Greektown, the RenCen, inside the Guardian and First National buildings, or venture onto Woodward Avenue or Washington Boulevard.
 (Greektown, Renaissance Center, Financial District Stations)

 Downtown Detroit is the only major city that has four sports teams in the entertainment district, in addition to an Opera House and several performance venues.
 Catch a game or a bite at dozens of bars and eateries for every taste.
-Use the People Mover to reach two arcade bars (call for all-ages hours), a Hard Rock Cafe, Shake Shack and Punchbowl Social or Painting with a Twist.
-(Broadway, Cadillac, Greektown and Times Square Stations)
+Use the People Mover to reach two arcade bars (call for all-ages hours), a Shake Shack and Sugar Factory or Painting with a Twist.
+(Broadway, Cadillac, Broadway and Times Square Stations)

 Want more?
-The Detroit People Mover is a member of the Detroit Convention & Visitor's Bureau, where you can explore all of the metro area or plan for your own event, including family reunions and meetings.
+The Detroit People Mover is a member of the Visit Detroit, where you can explore all of the metro area or plan for your own event, including family reunions and meetings.